MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ## Considerations for Azure Information Protection if email addresses change

 If you change the email address of a user or group, we recommend that you add the old email address as a second email address (also known as a proxy address, alias, or alternate email address) to the user or group.
 When you do this, the old email address is added to the Azure AD proxyAddresses attribute.
-This account administration ensure business continuity for any usage rights or other configurations there were saved when the old email address was in use.
+This account administration ensures business continuity for any usage rights or other configurations there were saved when the old email address was in use.

 If you cannot do this, the user or group with the new email address risks being denied access to documents and emails that were previously protected, and other misconfigurations that used the old value.
 In this case, you must repeat the configuration to save the new email address.